 The destination of many a spring break trip and summer getaway; the sand and the promise of a good time are what keeps people coming back, time and time again, to Panama City.
 Could you honestly imagine the city using anything other than a beach ball for its New Years Eve drop?
 What a missed opportunity that would have been!
 In true Panama City fashion, you can enjoy the Pier Park New Year’s Eve Beach Ball Drop with live music, entertainment, and an ocean view.

 Although not as juicy as a normal Georgia peach, this 800-pound monster is still impressive.
-The peach has been dropped in Atlanta on New Years Eve since 1989 and the event always includes a full day of festivities.
+The peach has been dropped in Atlanta on NYE since 1989 and the event always includes a full day of festivities.
 Underground Atlanta offers 16 hours of excitement and starts the day with carnival rides, live music, street performers, and other festival fun.
-The day ends when the giant peach descends the 138-foot tower and the New Year officially commences along with fireworks.
+The day ends when the giant peach descends the 138-foot tower and the celebration officially commences along with fireworks.

 A Glowing Sled

-Duncannon, Pennsylvania is all about fun when it comes to their New Years Eve drop tradition, with a giant 10-foot sled instead of a ball.
-In Germany, it is common to wish someone a "Guten Rutsch", or a "good slide" into the New Year, and this gigantic sled is certainly big enough.
+Duncannon, Pennsylvania is all about fun when it comes to their drop tradition, with a giant 10-foot sled instead of a ball.
+In Germany, it is common to wish someone a "Guten Rutsch", or a "good slide", and this gigantic sled is certainly big enough.
 Perhaps the people of Duncannon are hoping to wish the same.

-In another state famous for a semi-round piece of food, Boise, Idaho hosts a New Years Eve party featuring a giant potato.
-This is a fairly new festival that began in 2013 and has already seen great success.
+In another state famous for a semi-round piece of food, Boise, Idaho hosts an annual party featuring a giant potato.
+This is a fairly recently-created festival that began in 2013 and has already seen great success.
 The event includes a professional fireworks show, live music, and plenty of food.
 You would not regret attending this event and becoming what they call, "spec-taters."